Skip to Content

 In the event of non-compliance with this commitment, WAPPLI will owe the Client compensation calculated on the same basis as mentioned above.

-Article 15 - Scope and limitations of the contract
+Article 17 Scope and Limits of the Contract

 The latest contract and its annexes binding WAPPLI to its Client, in all their written or printed provisions, constitute the entirety of the agreement made between the parties, replacing and canceling all proposals or any written or verbal commitments preceding it and all other communications between the parties relating to the content of this contract.